California court says Uber, Lyft drivers are employees

 The decision won’t have any immediate impact because it doesn’t take effect for at least 30 days, well after the Nov.
 3 vote on Proposition 22.

-Uber and Lyft and DoorDash, who heavily bankrolled the measure, had appealed an August preliminary injunction by a San Francisco judge.
+Uber and Lyft — who along with DoorDash have heavily bankrolled the ballot measure — had appealed an August preliminary injunction by a San Francisco judge.
 But the appellate ruling found “no legal error” and allowed it to stand.

 “We conclude that the injunction was properly issued in accordance with enduring principles of equity,” the 74-page ruling said.
 “It is broad in scope, no doubt, but so too is the scale of the alleged violations.”